Keyri-Co/keyri-ios-whitelabel-sdk/README.md

 *   `func getUserSignature(publicUserId: String?, customSignedData: String?): String` - returns an ECDSA signature of the timestamp and optional customSignedData with the publicUserId's privateKey (or, if not provided, anonymous privateKey), customSignedData can be anything.

 *   `func getAssociationKey(publicUserId: String): String` - returns Base64 public key for the specified publicUserId.

+*   `func removeAssociationKey(publicUserId: String)` - removes key for given user, deleting their record

+*   `func listAssociationKeys(): [String: String]` - returns a map of username to association key, every such key on the device

 `payload` can be anything (session token or a stringified JSON containing multiple items.
 Can include things like publicUserId, timestamp, customSignedData and ECDSA signature).